 Music Theory 1

 Course # 1300300

 Grade 9-12

 Level

 Length 1 year

 Prerequisite None

 Credit 1

+The nurnose of this course is to introduce and explore

 The purpose of this course is to introduce and explore musical fundamentals as practiced in various historical periods.
 Emphasis will be placed on aural and notational skill development.